UNICT-DMI/Telegram-SpottedDMI-Bot/README.md

 DEBUG_LOCAL_LOG=4   # will override the *debug.local_log* value found in settings.yaml
 ```

-The complete order of precedence is for the application of configuration settings is
+The complete order of precedence for the application of configuration settings is

 ```
 env var > settings.yaml > settings.yaml.default
 ```

-Since every setting has a default value specified in _settings.yaml.default_ except for **token**, this is the only necessary settings to add when setting up the bot for the first time.
+Since every setting has a default value specified in _settings.yaml.default_ except for **token**, this is the only necessary setting to add when setting up the bot for the first time.

 ### Settings typing

-Typings is provided by default for eny value specified through the _.yaml_ files.
+Typings are provided by default for eny value specified through the _.yaml_ files.
 On the other hand, if you use the environment variables, everything will be treated as a string.
 To prevent this, you can use the _settings.yaml.types_ specifying a type for each setting.
 This way it will be casted in the specified type.